inventaire/wikidata-lang/README.md

 wikidata-lang
 ====

-An index of 183 languages accessible either by their 2-letters languages code (ISO 639-1 code) or Wikidata Qid.
+An index of 183 languages accessible either by their 2-letters language code or Wikidata Qid.

 For each language, it returns an object that looks like this:
 ```json
   "uk": {